Dogs think, feel & learn.

 The following dynamic article is a thought experiment for dog trainers.

-I believe we, dog trainers, have an opportunity, to promote meaningful language with clients.
+We, dog trainers, have an opportunity, to promote meaningful language with clients.
 A language of essential values that support well-being and happiness in dogs and humans.

 My intention is to show respect for each trainer's expertise and create curiosity about exercises other than our standards.
 I invite discussion.